The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Oracle inequality and uncertainty quantification

-Note that neither the loss function nor the data are assumed to be bounded.
-We obtain the following non-asymptotic oracle inequality for our estimator $\tilde f_{\lambda,\rho}$ from \ref{eq:EstimatorRho}: \begin{thm}[PAC-Bayes oracle inequality for csMALA] Under \ref{assu:bounded} there are constants $\Xi_{0},\Xi_{1}>0$ depending only on $C,\Gamma,\sigma$ such that for $\lambda=n/\Xi_{0}$ and sufficiently large $n$ we have for all $\delta\in(0,1)$ with probability of at least $1-\delta$ that
+\end{enumerate} \end{assumption} We obtain the following non-asymptotic oracle inequality for our estimator $\tilde f_{\lambda,\rho}$ from \ref{eq:EstimatorRho}: \begin{thm}[PAC-Bayes oracle inequality for the surrogate posterior of csMALA] Under \ref{assu:bounded} and \ref{assu:F} there are constants $\K{0},\K{1}>0$ depending only on $\Cf,\Ceps,\sigma$ such that for $\lambda=n/\K{0}$ and sufficiently large $n$ we have for all $\delta\in(0,1)$ with probability at least $1-\delta$ that